From Calgary to Canmore, Banff to Lake Louise, find out the best restaurants, bars and hotels to visit in winter in Alberta, Canada.

 For A Meat-Lover’s Dream, Eat At Hayden Block Smoke And Whiskey, Calgary

-This Texas BBQ joint is a carnivore’s paradise, and a great place for a hearty meal in Calgary.
+There are plenty of things to do in Calgary but I’d say visiting this Texas BBQ joint should be high on your list!
+It’s a carnivore’s paradise, and a great place for a hearty meal in Calgary.
 From tasty brisket and pulled pork to sticky ribs, Hayden Block’s menu is packed full of flavour.
 I loved the variety of sides, which include deep fried pickles, hush puppies, macaroni cheese and corn on the cob wrapped in bacon.
 My top pick was the ‘hot mess’ – a sweet potato slathered in all sorts of delights!

 To wash it all down, they have a varied list of whiskey cocktails (the smokey theme continues!) plus daily drinks deals to entice you even more.